openvinotoolkit/openvino/docs/index.md

 ### Model Preparation, Conversion and Optimization

-You can use your framework of choice to prepare and train a deep learning model or just download a pretrained model from the Open Model Zoo.
+You can use your framework of choice to prepare and train a deep learning model or just download a pre-trained model from the Open Model Zoo.
 The Open Model Zoo includes deep learning solutions to a variety of vision problems, including object recognition, face recognition, pose estimation, text detection, and action recognition, at a range of measured complexities.
-Several of these pretrained models are used also in the [code samples](IE_DG/Samples_Overview.md) and [application demos](@ref omz_demos_README).
+Several of these pre-trained models are used also in the [code samples](IE_DG/Samples_Overview.md) and [application demos](@ref omz_demos_README).
 To download models from the Open Model Zoo, the [Model Downloader](@ref omz_tools_downloader_README) tool is used.

 One of the core component of the OpenVINO™ toolkit is the [Model Optimizer](MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md) a cross-platform command-line tool that converts a trained neural network from its source framework to an open-source, nGraph-compatible [Intermediate Representation (IR)](MO_DG/IR_and_opsets.md) for use in inference operations.
 The Model Optimizer imports models trained in popular frameworks such as Caffe*, TensorFlow*, MXNet*, Kaldi*, and ONNX* and performs a few optimizations to remove excess layers and group operations when possible into simpler, faster graphs.